 Today elements of all three residencies remain.
-A formal boxwood rose parterre garden, a boxwood specimen garden, cutting garden and award winning Woodland Walk surround the 19th century wooden lattice pergola.
-The Garden Club of Buzzards Bay utilizes the Woodland Garden to introduce fourth graders to habitat, plant identification and propagation.
+A formal boxwood rose parterre garden, a boxwood specimen garden, and woodland area surround the 19th century wooden lattice pergola.
+The Garden Club of Buzzards Bay helped to restore and revitalize all three garden areas.

-A historic recreation of a wooden apiary serves as the Garden Education Center for the fifth grade Apiary Program and offers exhibits related to pollination and beekeeping.
+A historic recreation of a wooden apiary serves the fifth grade Apiary Program and offers exhibits related to pollination and beekeeping.
 The program utilizes this unique urban garden setting to introduce students to the important role of the honey bee, gardening techniques, conservation practices, bee-keeping operations and the interdependency of the environment in plant and food production.

 Ongoing restoration of the rose garden was initiated in1996.
-The ambiance of the gardens provides a unique setting for the annual James Arnold Garden Symposium, summer concerts, programs, weddings and special events.
+The ambiance of the gardens provides a unique setting for summer concerts and theater, educational programs, garden tours, family activities, and weddings and special events.

 Click here to view a map of the rose garden.